ARMmbed/mbed-os-5-docs/docs/tools/docker/docker.md

 mbed-tools compile -t GCC_ARM -m DISCO_L475VG_IOT01A
 ```

-<span class="tips">**Tip:** When building the Mbed OS project inside Docker container with shared workspace from Docker host, there could be  performance issues as the filesystem needs to be synced between Docker host and container.
+<span class="tips">**Tip:** When building the Mbed OS project inside a Docker container with a shared workspace from Docker host, there could be  performance issues as the filesystem needs to be synced between the Docker host and container.
 For better performance ensure `gRPC FUSE for file sharing` [is enabled in Docker settings](https://www.docker.com/blog/deep-dive-into-new-docker-desktop-filesharing-implementation/).</span>

 ### Continuous integration

-We are in the process of moving our CI to use the GitHub Actions, and this can provide a great basis for your own CI for your Mbed-based projects.
+We are in the process of moving our CI to use GitHub Actions, and this can provide a great basis for your own CI for your Mbed-based projects.

 #### Examples